Third party car insurance

 How much does third party car insurance cost?

 - The make and model of your car.
-Each car is placed into a risk category, with expensive or more powerful cars often costing more to insure.
-Vehicles with state-of-the-art security systems will generally earn lower premiums too.
+Each car is placed into a risk category, and expensive or more powerful cars are likely to cost more to insure.
+However, a better security system will generally earn you a lower premium.

 - Your address.
 Where you live plays a huge part in the cost of your premiums.
 If you live in an area with high levels of crime, your insurance could be more expensive.